Far Rockaway: 19th century

+20th century to present

+In 1898, the area was incorporated into the City of Greater New York and became part of Queens.
+The former Village Hall then served as a police precinct and magistrate's court until 1931.
+It was subsequently demolished to become a parking lot for FDNY Engine Companies 264 & 328 / Ladder Company 134.

-By 1898, the area was incorporated into the Greater City of New York, which included Queens.
-Far Rockaway, Hammels, and Arverne, all of Queens, tried to secede from the city several times.
-In 1915 and 1917, a bill approving the secession passed in the legislature but was vetoed by the New York City mayor John Purroy Mitchel.
+The neighborhoods of Far Rockaway, Hammels, and Arverne in Queens tried to secede from the city several times.
+In 1915 and 1917, a bill approving secession passed in the legislature but was vetoed by the New York City mayor John Purroy Mitchel.
+The area saw economic decline in World War I and again during the Great Depression.
+New apartment complexes were built in the neighborhood following World War II, but the construction of public housing and medical institutions again caused the reputation of Far Rockaway to decline in the 1960s.

+In September 2017, the New York City Council voted to rezone 23 blocks in the center of Far Rockaway, after the New York City Planning Commission approved the rezoning.
+The rezoning would allow as many as 3,100 residences to be built in the neighborhood, as well as community spaces and retail.
+Following the rezoning, city officials approved 670 affordable apartments within the area in 2018.

 Demographics

-Based on data from the 2010 United States Census, the population of Far Rockaway was 50,058, a change of 1,714 (3.4%) from the 48,344 counted in 2000.
+Based on data from the 2010 United States census, the population of Far Rockaway was 50,058, a change of 1,714 (3.4%) from the 48,344 counted in 2000.
 Covering an area of 1251 acres, the neighborhood had a population density of 40 PD/acre.

 The racial makeup of the neighborhood was 25.5% (12,778) White, 44.7% (22,400) African American, 0.3% (175) Native American, 1.9% (931) Asian, 0.1% (44) Pacific Islander, 1% (504) from other races, and 1.7% (860) from two or more races.
 Hispanic or Latino of any race were 24.7% (12,366) of the population.

 Far Rockaway is a diverse neighborhood with many immigrants from Jamaica, Guyana, and Guatemala, as well as Russia and Ukraine.
 It also is home to a significant number of Orthodox Jews.